-Milk kefir grains technically are not grains.
+Similar to water kefir grains, milk kefir grains technically are not grains.
 The name is indicative of other food that simply is similar in shape and size.
 The cauliflower-like appearance, in this case, is created by the symbiosis of yeasts and bacteria and slightly matches that of wheat grains.

 Rich in beneficial bacteria, enzymes, and healthful acids, this tangy health drink has been valued for its feel-good qualities.
 Kefirs unique name comes from the Turkish word keif, which means “good feeling.”

 Milk kefir has been cultivated for thousands of years and used as medicine to cure a wide variety of conditions in European and Asian countries.
 It was traditionally a technique of preserving fresh animal milk to make it last longer.
 The healthy bacterias and yeasts in the milk kefir grains cancel out unhealthy bacterias that could contrarily grow on milk left in room temperatures.

 Store bought milk kefir has sweeteners and other preservatives to help the products life expectancy.
 Commercially mass produced kefir have fewer cultures and probiotics than homemade varieties due to manufacturing constraints.
 Kefir is one of the most powerful probiotic foods you can consume to benefit and regulate the health of intestinal bacteria whilst treating and preventing gastrointestinal diseases(1)(2) .
 Homemade kefir by far excels all store bought varieties in many ways.